Find Affordable College Courses

 Best Southeast Region Schools for Affordable Quality for a Bachelor's in Astronomy & Astrophysics

 Our 2023 rankings named Embry-Riddle Aeronautical University - Daytona Beach the best value school in the Southeast Region for astronomy and astrophysics students working on their bachelor’s degree.
-Located in the small city of Daytona Beach, Embry-Riddle Daytona Beach is a private not-for-profit school with a medium-sized student population.
+Located in the city of Daytona Beach, Embry-Riddle Daytona Beach is a private not-for-profit college with a medium-sized student population.

 Out-of-state tuition fees for undergraduate students at Embry-Riddle Daytona Beach are $39,066 per year.

-In addition to its great value ranking, Embry-Riddle Daytona Beach is in the top 10% of all schools on our Best Astronomy & Astrophysics Bachelor’s Degree Schools in the Southeast Region list.
+On top of its placing in our value ranking, Embry-Riddle Daytona Beach also did well on our Best Astronomy & Astrophysics Bachelor’s Degree Schools in the Southeast Region list.
+It’s in the top 10% of all schools reviewed in this analysis.

 #2